LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D1-Docker.md

 ------

-## Deploy a Web App in a Container
+## Running a Web App in a Container

-We will deploy a framework-dependent ASP.NET Core web app to a Linux Azure App Service in a Docker container.
+We will wet up a framework-dependent ASP.NET Core web app to run in a Linux  Docker container.

-### On your development machine:

 #### Modify your web app to use SQLite

+When I started writing these notes, I tried to set up my web app to use Azure SQL Server as the database, but got errors trying from the SQL Server provider when I tried to run my app on Linux.
+For this reason, I switched to SQLite.

 1. Install NuGet package: Microsoft.EntityFrameworkCore.Sqlite